NumEconCopenhagen/projects-2024-louise-boisserie-pvh602/dataproject/README.md

 # Data analysis project

-Our project is titled **Gender disparities and daily expenses** and is about the gender differences in terms of amount of daily expenses .
+My project is titled **Gender disparities and daily expenses** and is about the gender differences in terms of amount of daily expenses .

 The **results** of the project can be seen from running [dataproject.ipynb](dataproject.ipynb).